 Dogs are not known for their discerning palettes.
 I mean, your dog probably thinks a month-old chicken drumstick on the sidewalk is a perfectly acceptable snack.
 That is why they depend on you to provide fresh, balanced meals each day to keep them healthy.

-While you may have nutritious for your pup, you still should learn how to store it properly so it can maintain its nutritional value.
-Not only is properly stored dog food better for your pup, but improperly stored dog food may degrade and turn rancid rapidly, which can make your dog sick.
+While you may have nutritious meals for your pup, you still should learn how to properly store pet food so it can maintain its nutritional value.
+Not only is properly stored dog food better for your pup, but improperly stored dog food may also degrade and turn rancid rapidly, which can make your dog sick.
+(And no one wants that!)

 Dry Dog Food Storage